wadhwasahil/Video-Classification-2-Stream-CNN/README.md

 ## Creating a virtual environment

 First create a directory named env and then run the following inside the directory.
 This will create a virtual environment.
+Assuming we create a requirements.txt file to help install modules that are needed in the project.
 `$ mkdir env`
 `$ cd env`
 `$ virtualenv venv-video-classification `
 `$ source  env-video-classification\bin\activate`
+`$ cd ..
+`$ pip install requirements.txt`

 ## Setting up the DataSet
 1. Get the YouTube data, remove broken videos and negative instances and finally create a pickle file of the dataset by running scripts from the utility_scripts folder